-Kim Kardashian Look-Alike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’
+Kim Kardashian Look-ALike To Star On ‘Big Brother,’ Is A ‘Sex Ban Shopaholic’

 A post shared by Jason Lake (@lipaddictz) on

-Insiders say that the so-called blogger was eager to join the cast, but since Channel 5 was only inviting pairs to apply for Big Brother, Janey allegedly paid her twin sister to audition with her.
+Insiders say that the so-called blogger was eager to join the cast but since Channel 5 was only inviting pairs to apply for Big Brother, Janey allegedly paid her twin sister to audition with her.

 “She was paying her sister to attend auditions.
-She said £200 for a night out.
+She said £200 for a night out.”

 “She seems a bit quiet, a bit shy.
 She doesn’t really want to do it.”